upenn/gradescope-canvas-crawler/README.md

 ## Canvas APIs

-We leverage the Canvas LTI APIs.
+We leverage the Canvas LTI APIs from the U of Florida library.
+Substantial layering over these libraries has been added in the pycanvas package.

 ## Flask App